Bougainville counterattack: Hill 260

 Hill 260 was located in the Americal Division's sector, about 800 yd outside the main perimeter line, on the southern approaches to the Torokina perimeter.
-An hourglass-shaped feature consisting of two rounded hills to the north and south – dubbed "North Knob" and "South Knob" – the position was essentially a saddle, albeit one separated by a very narrow handle.
+An hourglass-shaped feature consisting of two rounded hills to the north and south—dubbed "North Knob" and "South Knob"—the position was essentially a saddle, albeit one separated by a very narrow handle.
 The U.S. forces had established an outpost on the feature which was occupied by a reinforced platoon from G Company, 2nd Battalion, 182nd Regiment and a party of artillery observers; the total strength of this isolated force on 10 March was about 80 men.
 An observation platform had been erected 150 ft up a tree (called "OP tree"), and the heavily forested hill was protected by a network of bunkers which had been constructed out of sandbags and logs.
-During the night of 9/10 March small parties from the Muda Unit, having assembled at Peko before moving along the East–West Trail, infiltrated the 800 yd gap between Hill 260 and the main American perimeter and the main body of the Japanese force moved into its jumping off position east of the hill.
+During the night of 9/10 March small parties from the Muda Unit, having assembled at Peko before moving along the East–West Trail, infiltrated the 800 yd gap between Hill 260 and the main American perimeter, and the main body of the Japanese force moved into its jumping off position east of the hill.
 During the night American artillery also bombarded the approaches to the southern end of the hill.

-Japanese forces began their attack on Hill 260 shortly after 06:00 hours on 10 March, with the intention of using it to launch follow-up attacks on Hills 309 and 608, inside the U.S. perimeter.
+Japanese forces began their attack on Hill 260 shortly after 06:00 on 10 March, with the intention of using it to launch follow-up attacks on Hills 309 and 608 inside the U.S. perimeter.
 The initial assault was made by all or part of the 3rd Battalion, 13th Infantry Regiment and captured the area around the OP tree.
 Upon being informed of the attack, Griswold ordered that Hill 260 be held at all costs; up to this time the Americal Division's headquarters had not planned to retain the position.
 E and F Companies of the 2nd Battalion, 182nd Infantry Regiment were subsequently dispatched to the hill.
 Most of F Company reinforced the survivors of G Company on Hill 260, and E Company and a platoon from F Company counterattacked to retake the lost ground.
-The American infantrymen regained some ground, but suffered heavy casualties from Japanese fire and exhaustion before the attack was broken off in the evening of 10 March.
-The Japanese attacked E Company early in the morning of 11 March, but were beaten back.
-G Company (less its platoon in defensive positions) attempted to relieve E Company later that day, but also came under attack.
+The American infantrymen regained some ground but suffered heavy casualties from Japanese fire and exhaustion before the attack was broken off in the evening of 10 March.
+The Japanese attacked E Company early in the morning of 11 March but were beaten back.
+G Company (less its platoon in defensive positions) attempted to relieve E Company later that day but also came under attack.
 B Company of the 182nd Infantry Regiment was moved forward to assist the other two companies in breaking contact with the Japanese forces and retiring to the main perimeter on Hill 260's North Knob, and this was successfully achieved during the morning.